What we know about the Beirut blast - NewsChannel 3-12

 What are the casualties?

-At least 78 people were killed in the blast and at least 4,000 wounded, Health Minister Hamad Hasan said, according to Reuters, though this figure is expected to rise.
+At least 100 people were killed in the blast and more than 4,000 wounded, according to the state-run National News Agency (NNA), which cited the Red Cross.

+The death toll is expected to continue rising throughout the day, said Health Minister Hamad Hassan in a phone interview Wednesday morning with one of Lebanon’s national television channels.

-Among the dead are the secretary-general of the Kataeb political party, Nazar Najarian, according to Lebanon state-run NNA news.
+Among the dead are the secretary-general of the Kataeb political party, Nazar Najarian, according to NNA.
 He was in his office when the explosion happened, and died after being critically injured.

 At least 10 firefighters working for Beirut’s municipality are missing, said the city’s governor Marwan Abboud.